beltoforion/openai-ghostwriter/README.md

 Please note that each run will create a different article.

+## Changes

+Version 1.0.1 (2022-12-31):
+* Added placeholder for script version number
+* improved output quality with a hardcoded filter that will remove the first paragraph of subsections.
+This paragraph contained repetetive explanations about the article topic.

+Version 1.0.0:
+* initial release

 ## Usage

 In order to use this script you must have an OpenAI API key that is exported in the environment variable OPENAP_API_KEY.